SSRF Allowlists and Cloud Metadata Service Protection

 except ValueError:

-return True # Reject unparseable addresses
+return True # Reject any address we cannot parse

-def validate_and_prepare_request(user_url: str) -> Tuple[str, dict]:
+def validate_and_pin_request(user_url: str) -> Tuple[str, dict]:

 parsed = urllib.parse.urlparse(user_url)